supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

 The MABP is a popular trope in machine learning and probability that illustrates of the **explore-exploit** problem.
 Imagine a casino with an array of slot machines (the kind with a hand-crank, also called a **one-armed bandit** because it has one arm and robs you of your cash).
 Each slot machine has different odds for each $ payout.
 A gambler with infinite money steps in, ready to make more infinities.
 He has to solve the problem of maximizing his payout by **exploring** the behavior of the machines to find good strategies, while also **exploiting** those strategies.
 It is a fine balance to strike, as the two cannot be done simultaneously.

 How does this apply to the job hunt?
 Well, each slot machine is just a job application.
-You have fixed odds at getting an interview out of each job, and your job is to maximize those odds.
-You're trying to get as many shots as interviews as possible but can only tailor your application to one position at at time.
+You have fixed odds of getting an interview out of each job, and your job is to maximize those odds.
+You're trying to get as many shots at interviews as possible, but can only tailor your application to one position at at time.
 So you have to iteratively build skills, present a resume/application that shows how you're suited to a job, then interview for it - for multiple jobs with overlapping skillsets at different organizations.
 You have to **explore** skills, fields, learning paths, projects, and careers - while **exploiting** your natural strengths, your available resources (like time, energy, the internet, universities, money) and your capacity.

 Personally, I'd rather not think of **exploiting** myself - so I reframe it as functioning at a healthy and sustainable capacity.